ksylvest/omniai/README.md

 ## CLI

 OmniAI packages a basic command line interface (CLI) to allow for exploration of various APIs.
-A detailed CLI documentation can be found via help:
+CLI documentation is available with the `--help` flag:

 ```bash
 omniai --help